3DPrintings

 1. Customisation

-One of the biggest advantages of metal 3D printing is the ability to produce highly customised parts that meet specific requirements.
-Whether it’s a patient-specific implant or a custom automotive component, 3D printing allows for unparalleled design freedom.
+One of the biggest advantages of it is the ability to produce highly customised parts that meet specific requirements.
+Whether it’s a patient-specific implant or a custom automotive component, it allows for unparalleled design freedom.

 2. Complexity